We live in a microwave society; but God uses slow cookers.

 In my life with God there have been many times when I feel God has ignored me.
 Have I been set up on the shelf to dry off slowing after he has worked on me?
 God has not ignored me, but is checking up on my progress, anxiously waiting for the drying time to end.

+Sometimes I will put a luster finish of gold, or pearl and it will need another firing in the kiln.
+Most pottery is only in the kiln twice, but the fancier it is the more times it is fired.
+Often the brightest finishes are some of the last to be applied.
+In some of the high gloss glazes I can see my reflection.
 I see each kiln firing as God’s refining fires of tribulation.
 The more he works on us, and the more heat we endure, the more our lives can shine his glory.
 People will be able to see the reflection of Jesus our creator in us.
 It takes patience to do pottery.
 God takes time and has abundant patience with us, which I am thankful for.

 When we allow God to work on us our true personality comes out into the light.